 \subsection{Deep Learning for Cybercrime Prediction}

 An increasingly prevalent method for detecting cybercrime is DL.
-Due to the exponential rise of cyber threats and attacks, more than traditional prediction techniques are required to identify and mitigate new and unidentified threats quickly.
+Due to the exponential rise of cyber threats and attacks, more than traditional prediction techniques are required to quickly identify and mitigate new and unidentified threats.
 DL algorithms can scan vast amounts of data, find obscure patterns, and automatically pick up on and respond to new threats.
 Moreover, APTs and zero-day attacks, which are frequently missed by conventional prediction techniques, may be identified and recognized using DL.
-Deep learning's use in cybercrime prediction has sparked the creation of sophisticated prediction models for a range of online threats, such as malware, phishing, botnets, and DGA-based attacks.
+Deep learning's use in cybercrime prediction has sparked the creation of sophisticated prediction models for a range of online threats, such as malware, phishing, botnets, and domain- generation algorithms (DGA)-based attacks.
 In table \ref{tab DL}, we list the important research performed in this area and discuss more in detail below.

-To identify malicious domains in the DNS environment, the authors of (\cite{sun2020deepdom}) have created an intelligent system called DeepDom.
+To identify malicious domains in the DNS environment, Sun et al. \cite{sun2020deepdom} have created an intelligent system called DeepDom.
 To capture various entities, they used a Heterogeneous Information Network (HIN), and to categorize domain nodes, they suggested a brand-new GCN approach called scalable and heterogeneous Graph Convolutional Network (SHetGCN).
 SHetGCN handles node characteristics and structural information and supports inductive node embedding using meta-path-based short random walks to direct convolution processes.
-Further, the authors of (\cite{ravi2021adversarial}) have created a DeepDom prototype and verified its efficacy through extensive tests utilizing DNS information gathered from CERNET2- a second generation of China Education and Research Network.
+Further, Ravi et al. \cite{ravi2021adversarial} have created a DeepDom prototype and verified its efficacy through extensive tests utilizing DNS information gathered from CERNET2 a second generation of China Education and Research Network.
 For traditional reverse engineering approaches, employing domain-generation algorithms (DGAs) by cybercriminals to escape blocklisting or server shutdown poses a significant difficulty.
 These methods take time, are prone to mistakes, and have restrictions.
 Hence, a real-time, automated method with a high prediction rate is required.
-A unique method for detecting DNS homograph attacks and randomly created domain names using DL without reverse engineering or NXDomain inspection is presented by (\cite{ravi2021adversarial}).
+A unique method for detecting DNS homograph attacks and randomly created domain names using DL without reverse engineering or NXDomain inspection is presented by Ravi et al. \cite{ravi2021adversarial}.
 The study underlines the need for more reliable prediction models to combat adversarial learning.